The Covenant of Grace

 Brethren, I speak in terms of human relations: even though it is only a man’s covenant, yet when it has been ratified, no one sets it aside or adds conditions to it.
 Now the promises were spoken to Abraham and to his seed.
 He does not say, “And to seeds,” as referring to many, but rather to one, “And to your seed,” that is, Christ.
 What I am saying is this… (Galatians 3:15-17)

 Here Paul says the same thing as what he said in Titus 1:2.
-God made a promise to Abraham and his seed, but then Paul shows that really the “seed” meant here was really Christ Himself.
+God made a promise to Abraham and his seed, but then Paul shows that really the “seed” here was Christ Himself.
+God made the promise of salvation originally to Christ.
 This is who we are to understand by “seed” in this verse.
 A few verses later, Paul says it again:

 Why the Law then?
 It was added because of transgressions, having been ordained through angels by the agency of a mediator, until the seed would come to whom the promise had been made.
 (Galatians 3:19)